TheBeachLab/selfhosted/gpu.md

 ## Open a remote jupyterlab session

-From your laptop `ssh -p 22 -L 8899:localhost:8899 mlgpu@beachlab.org` and start jupyter lab
+From your laptop `ssh -p 22 -L 8899:localhost:8899 mlgpu@beachlab.org` or add an `ml` alias to connect to the server and then start jupyter lab

-`jupyter lab --no-browser --port=8899`
+`jupyter lab --no-browser --port=8899` or `jl` if you create an `alias jl="jupyter lab --no-browser --port=8899` in the mlgpu `.bash_aliases`

 Then in your laptop browser open the notebook with the provided token: